How much does it cost to have a website designed in the UK?

 What about a DIY Website?

-As your business grows you’ll find that (in most cases) you’ll have to get your website re-built by a professional designer or pay somebody (who specialises in whichever platform you use) to add features for you.
+If you’re simply running a hobby site or plan to keep your business very small, then a DIY could be the best solution.
+But if your business grows you’ll find that (in most cases) you’ll have to get your website re-built by a professional designer or pay somebody (who specialises in whichever platform you use) to add features for you.

 A Professional Website Will Pay For Itself

-If you find a good, professional web designer that understands CRO (Conversion Rate Optimisation) and the customer journey, then the increased business that brings will pay for itself and provide you with a healthy ROI in a relatively short time-frame (depending on your business model of course).
+If you find a good, professional web designer that understands CRO (Conversion Rate Optimisation) and your customer journey, then the increased business that brings will pay for itself and provide you with a healthy ROI in a relatively short time-frame (depending on your business model of course).

 We’ve already spoken about domain names but there are other costs you will have to factor in if you want to keep your website running smoothly.